 Pros: Lasts a lifetime, cooks evenly, naturally non-stick, great for cooking or baking over stove or campfire.

 Cons: Heavy, requires periodic re-seasoning to retain non-stick surface, not for backpacking.

 We love cast iron for car camping cooking.
-A cast iron skillet and/or a dutch oven can be great additions to your cookware arsenal.
-While we focused on cookware sets in this review, we recommend you augment your cookware with the Lodge Cast Iron Skillet 10 in skillet, which fits nicely on most camping stoves, and yet is big enough for most car camping cooking needs (Lodge also makes several larger and smaller size skillets).
-We consider a cast iron skillet to be a key part of our cooking gear, and you'll see in our article on Ultimate Camp Kitchen frequent photographs of cooking with a cast iron skillet.
+A cast-iron skillet and/or a dutch oven can be great additions to your cookware arsenal.
+While we focused on cookware sets in this review, we recommend you augment your cookware with a skillet, which fits nicely on most camping stoves, and yet is big enough for most car-camping cooking needs.
+We consider a cast iron skillet to be a crucial part of our cooking gear.
 Why cast iron?
 It is highly regarded due to even cooking heat, the natural non-stick surface, and durability.
 A quality cast iron skillet will literally last a lifetime (or two), and you can use it at home as well as when camping.